ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/python/index.md

     )
 ```

-The absolute path from the root is passed in the path parameter:
+The path parameter accepts the absolute path starting from the root:

 ```python
 full_path = os.path.join(database, path)